julianback/VRProject/README.md

 ### TODO
 add option for left or right handed controls (right handed we teleport with the left and turn with the right, and vice versa)
 make README.md and explain teleportation and controls
-tags for anchor and free teleport areas
 add guns and shooting
 add interactables
 add draws and advance physics interactions
 add radial wrist menu with weapons
+add anchor reticle